Kidney and bladder diseases in rabbits

 1. Chronic or acute renal insufficiency / kidney failure

-• Acute: sudden, e.g., due to toxins, stress, dehydration.
+• Acute: sudden, e.g. due to toxin, stress, dehydration.
 PetMD+1

 • Formation of stones in the kidney or ureter, which can lead to congestion and kidney damage.
 PetMD+1

-Symptoms & warning signs
+Symptoms & Warning Signs

 Symptoms of kidney problems